Singular support for G-categories: Introduction

-Our first main result of this subsection is the following: \begin{thm} We have an isomorphism
+Our first main result of this subsection is the following: \begin{thm} We have an isomorphism of functors:

-That is, $\on{coeff}_{\bO}$ computes the microstalk at $(1,e)$ when evaluated on objects of $\on{Princ}_{\chi,Z}$. \end{thm} \begin{rem} The above isomorphism is non-canonical: indeed, the very definition of a microstalk depends on a transverse function.
+That is, $\on{coeff}_{\bO}$ computes the microstalk at $(1,e)$. \end{thm} \begin{rem} The above isomorphism is non-canonical: indeed, the very definition of a microstalk depends on a transverse function.
 Rather, we prove that $\on{coeff}_{\bO}$ satisfies the desired properties of a microstalk and show that this pins down the functor up to non-canonical isomorphism. \end{rem}

 When our ground field is not the complex numbers, the notion of microstalk does not make sense.
 Instead, one should read Theorem \ref{t:micro} as saying that